 “We can be part of the ecosystem of solutions,” said Gough.
 “The intervention that we offer is to stabilize an individual woman, as a person in her own right, and therefore, in her community as well.”
 Gough emphasized that there is a ripple effect value to this intervention that can bring more stability to the community overall.
 “There is a fantastic network effect to our work,” he added.

-The average loan size for a Grameen America loan from this fund is $2,300 — not a lot of money, but enough to give a small business the ability to begin renting space or buying supplies in bulk to get cheaper rates.
+The average loan size for a Grameen America loan from this fund is $2,300 — not a lot of money, but this microfinance as a feminist strategy is enough to give a small business the ability to begin renting space or buying supplies in bulk to get cheaper rates.

 $140 million in loans to low-income women over five years will have a real impact on the women receiving the loans and their families, but it is still only a partial solution to the growing problem of poverty in the U.S. It nibbles at the edges of our deeply flawed economy, where predatory lending is still alive and well in many parts of the country.